Ukraine Driving Guide

 Road Rules in Ukraine

-Now that you're aware of some of the tips you need for driving in Ukraine via a rental car, it is essential to get acquainted with its road rules.
+Now that you're aware of some of the tips you need for driving in Ukraine via a rental car, it is essential to get acquainted with the official rules of the road.
 These driving tips in Ukraine will keep you safe and ensure that you aren't getting into a conflict with the law.
 Here are some of the driving rules in Ukraine, ranging from basic to particular, that you need to be aware of.

 There are specific driving rules in Ukraine that citizens and tourists need to abide by to maintain order and safety.
 The following rules hold in most other countries, but if you're going to be driving in Ukraine as a tourist, you would need to note these rules to avoid any legal troubles on what could've been a relaxing vacation.

 - Always carry your essential documents, as driving without them is illegal in Ukraine.
 A valid native driver's license, passport, car insurance are the most critical documents one must carry.
-An IDP is obtainable online, and you don't even need to take a driving test in Ukraine to get yours
+These are legal requirements you need to bring when driving.
+An IDP is obtainable online, and you don't even need to take a driving test in Ukraine to get yours.
+Also, make sure your car is in good condition before you head out.

 - The usage of mobile phones is also strictly prohibited while driving for your safety and other drivers